shivaprasadpiraga98/Excel-Sales-and-Finance-Analytics/README.md

 NOTE- click for_[Sales Reports Based on Objectives](https://github.com/shivaprasadpiraga98/Excel-Sales-and-Finance-Analytics/blob/main/product-country-division-newproduct%20level%20report..pdf)

+## Role of Sales Reports

+Sales reports help determine the right customer discounts, support negotiations with customers, and identify opportunities for business expansion in promising countries.

 ### Sales Insights

 - **Top 10 Products with the Most Sales Growth**: Products like the **AQ Electron 4 3600 Desktop Processor** and **AQ Pen Drive DRC** had the largest sales growth.